annettewairimu/Data-Analytics-Portfolio/01_reasoning-through-data/README.md

 Features vs price

 Excel was used for data cleaning, transformation, and pivot-based analysis only.

+#### House Listing Analyses

+Created features for analysis (Count of Features in each Listing).

+Started exploring price trends with respect to bedrooms.

 ## Key Insights
 ### Freelance Jobs